aerickson/OctoPrint_Signal-Notifier/README.md

 ## Configuration

 Ensure that signal-cli (https://github.com/AsamK/signal-cli) is installed and working on the host.

+Raspbian Notes:
+  - https://github.com/AsamK/signal-cli/wiki/HowToUbuntu applies to Raspbian (and Octopi).
+  - https://gist.github.com/ribasco/fff7d30b31807eb02b32bcf35164f11f works for upgrading your Java.

 Test by running the following as the user Octoprint runs as.